 What Is Harm Reduction?

 Harm reduction programs attempt to lower the risk of overdose death and diseases like HIV by reducing the harmful consequences affiliated with substance abuse.
 These non-judgmental, non-coercive programs are not driven by the abstinence from drugs but rather finding safer ways to use them.
 To establish safer situations, harm reduction programs provide items like sterile syringes and tools that can detect fentanyl in a substance.
-In doing this, these programs advocate for the rights of drug users and empower individuals to be responsible for reducing the negative effects that may come from their choice to use an illicit drug.
+In doing so, these programs advocate for the rights of drug users and empower individuals to be responsible for reducing the negative effects that may come from their choice to use an illicit drug.
 Despite criticism, harm reduction programs do not attempt to understate the harms and danger that are at risk when using illicit drugs.

 Widespread support for harm reduction programs has been hard to develop as many elected officials and communities are not sold on idea of giving out supplies for drug use.
 In West Virginia, where HIV numbers are on the rise, Governor Jim Justice passed a bill that will make it even harder for harm reduction centers to be successful.
 This restrictive bill requires that a West Virginia ID must be shown in order to receive treatment.
 The West Virginia bill and other oppositions are typically backed by the concern that their community will become littered with syringes or experience a spike in crime rates.

 What Impact Will Increased Funding Have On Harm Reduction Programs?